-We are sorry we will not see you this summer but look forward to welcoming you to Bridge Farm next year.
+We are sorry we will not see you this summer but look forward to seeing you at Bridge Farm before too long.

-We will post new dates here and email participants as soon as circumstances allow.
+We will post proposed dates for 2021 here and notify our email list as soon as circumstances allow.

 See our 'How to Join' page for volunteering opportunities and our undergraduate level training course

 2020: Excavation cancelled but research carried on - see publications page for the newly posted 2014 Post-Ex Report